ABC islands: Geography and climate

 The ABC islands are part of the Leeward Antilles, which is the westernmost area of the Lesser Antilles.
 They lie immediately to the north of Falcón State, Venezuela.
-Due to their political history, they are sometimes considered to be part of North America along with the other Caribbean islands, but are on South America’s geographical plate and continental shelf as with Trinidad and Tobago.
+Due to their political history, they are sometimes considered to be part of North America along with the other Caribbean islands, but are on South America's geographical plate and continental shelf as with Trinidad and Tobago.

 ABC does not indicate the geographical order to each other; from west to east the islands are Aruba, Curaçao, and Bonaire.
 Aruba is a flat island, much coastal land being exposed to tidal storm surges.
 Bonaire and Curaçao are surrounded by reefs, and so are much more sheltered from this.
-Bonaire’s and Curaçao’s reefs are popular tourist destinations.
+Bonaire's and Curaçao's reefs are popular tourist destinations.

 The ABC islands have an atypical hot desert climate seen in hot pockets of Australia, Köppen climate classification BWh and BWk, with some notable rain but an excess of evaporation over precipitation.
 Surfaces on these islands hold little moisture and evaporate the little rainfall they receive.
 In addition, Aruba–Curaçao–Bonaire cactus scrub is the most common vegetation on these islands.
 Furthermore, the ABC islands are very dry as they lie north of the Intertropical Convergence Zone.
 Only in their short rainy season from October to December or January are they exposed to showers or storms formed from the northeast trade winds.
 The rainy season is powerfully influenced by the Southern Oscillation resulting in very high variability.
 During strong El Niño years like 1911/1912, 1930/1931, 1982/1983, and 1997/1998, annual (fiscal year) rainfall can be less than 200 mm, and even under 100 mm in Curação in 1911/1912.
 As much as 1100 mm fell during strong La Niña northern hemisphere winters: 1933/1934, 1970/1971, 1988/1989, 1999/2000, 2010/2011, and 2020/2021, with the highest monthly totals being over 350 mm.

 Temperatures in the ABC islands are uniformly hot, averaging around 28 to 37 C year-round, with comfortable humidity and minima rarely falling below 25 C even on the mildest mornings, although afternoons rarely top 38 C.

 Environment

 Bonaire is known for being a "diving paradise", with ecotourism playing a large part in its economy.
-The islands have a huge variety of wildlife, including flamingoes and four species of sea turtle.
+The islands have a huge variety of wildlife, including flamingos and four species of sea turtle.

+Aruba set aside 20% of its land for a National Park to protect and conserve its wildlife, known as Arikok National Park.
+The island is widely known for its beaches and low amounts of rainfall (even less rainfall than Curaçao and Bonaire).